Best Tips to Figure Out How Much Humidity does a Fiddle Leaf Fig Need

 Newer growth will also be more susceptible to low humidity and become shriveled or stunted.

-Homes are generally between 30-60% humidity, but it will be helpful to double-check your home, see how you’re doing, and consider whether that is a cause of some of the issues that you’re having with your fiddle leaf fig.
+Homes are generally between 30-60% humidity, but it will be helpful to double-check your home, see how you’re doing, and consider whether that is a cause of some of the issues that you’re having with your fiddle leaf fig. These are the best tips as you figure out how much humidity does a fiddle leaf fig need.

 To learn more: